 - Proof you’ve committed no crimes in your home country, usually a signed affidavit from the local police station or embassy.

 Most documents, especially ones from abroad and written in languages other than Czech, will need to be officially translated and notarized.
 Once the visa is approved, to pick up the živno, you will have to provide proof you’ve paid your social taxes and health insurance.
-After all the bureaucratic departments have been satisfied, you can begin your career as your own boss.
+After all the bureaucratic departments have been satisfied, you can begin your career as your own boss and can start freelancing in Prague.